-ENSURE YOU HAVE AN APPROVED CARBON MONOXIDE ALARM FITTED An approved carbon monoxide alarm with a 7-year life sealed or replaceable battery must be installed before any Solid Fuel appliance is installed.
+ENSURE YOU HAVE AN APPROVED CARBON MONOXIDE ALARM FITTED

+An approved carbon monoxide alarm with a 7-year life sealed or replaceable battery must be installed before any Solid Fuel appliance is installed.
 Carbon monoxide alarms need to meet European safety standards and must be audible.
 They must be fitted in accordance with the manufacturer's instructions.
 Please Note: Regular maintenance and chimney sweeping is still essential.

-The appliance must not be modified in anyway.
+The appliance must not be modified in any way.
 Any changes will invalidate your warranty and may damage the appliance or cause an unforeseen safety issue.
+Any replacement parts that you may require over the lifetime of the appliance must be official F2 Fires appliance parts ONLY.

+Considerations

-Any replacement parts that you may require over the lifetime of the appliance must b official F2 Fires appliance parts ONLY.
-Fireguards: The use a fireguard to BS 8423:2002 in the presence of children, aged and/or infirm persons is essential for their safety, even when the stove is not in use.
-The glass on the stove is ceramic glass and able to withstand very high temperatures however it is not toughened and a hard impact could cause the glass to break.
-Considerations Test the chimney thoroughly We recommend that a smoke test is carried out to check for gas tightness within your flue and for chimney draughts.
+Test the chimney thoroughly

+We recommend that a smoke test is carried out to check for gas tightness within your flue and for chimney draughts.
 Lining and insulating your chimney before installation is highly recommended.
 Ensure there is adequate access to the chimney to allow for sweeping on a regular basis.

-Consider additional ventilation We strongly recommend that you consider ventilation requirements before installation of your appliance.
-If your appliance smokes or does not burn very keenly, but improves noticeably when you open a window, this is A sign that you need to install additional ventilation.
-See Ventilation-Introduction and Safety section for more information.
-Suitability Make sure that the area in which the appliance is to be fitted is suitable for this appliance.
+Consider additional ventilation

+We strongly recommend that you consider ventilation requirements before installation of your appliance.
+If your appliance smokes or does not burn very keenly, but improves noticeably when you open a window, this is a sign that you need to install additional ventilation.
+See Ventilation - Introduction and Safety section for more information.

+Suitability

+Make sure that the area in which the appliance is to be fitted is suitable for this appliance.
 Walls adjacent to the appliance should be of a suitable non-combustible construction material, preferably brick, as this appliance can reach external temperatures of up to and above 300°C. Check adequate precautions are taken to prevent touching hot appliances.
 Always use adequate heat proof protection, such as the supplied glove, when operating the metal handle as it will become hot during use and for some time afterwards.

 Air Damper

-It is recommended that chimneys with a strong updraught be fitted with a flue damper or draught stabiliser to allow the chimney draught to regulate properly.
-No damper should close the flueway completely-not less than 20% of the total chimney or flue pipe should remain open a tall times.
+It is recommended that chimneys with a strong up draught be fitted with a flue damper or draught stabiliser to allow the chimney draught to regulate properly.
+No damper should close the flueway completely - not less than 20% of the total chimney or flue pipe should remain open at all times.

 INSTALLATION AND TESTING

 Adjusting the handle

-Adjustment points on the appliance The door handle has a sophisticated adjustment system, however, it comprises of only 4 parts and can be adjusted very simply from the outside.
+Adjustment points on the appliance

+The door handle has a sophisticated adjustment system, however, it comprises of only 4 parts and can be adjusted very simply from the outside.
 Over time, the door rope will flatten and the seal may start to let uncontrolled air into the appliance.
 This may allow unwanted air into the combustion box and could increase the speed of the burn.
-This will affect the controllability of the appliance and at this point, you should adjust the handle; Insert the supplied Allen key into the hole in the side of the door containing the set-screw.
+This will affect the controllability of the appliance and at this point, you should adjust the handle:

+Insert the supplied Allen key into the hole in the side of the door containing the set-screw.
 Turn it anti-clockwise to slacken the set-screw until the door handle becomes loose.
 Once loose, turn the handle the correct way as shown in the drawing to the left.
 On completion, slowly re-tighten the set-screw until the handle is set properly and the door shuts tightly again.

 Fitting and connections